-Once you know how much electrical energy you are going to consume each day you can start thinking about ways of storing enough of it, because without storage you would only have power available when the sun was shining.
-Luckily for us, somebody long ago invented the battery (French scientist Georges Leclanché in 1866) which allows us to do just that, but batteries add cost to a system so choosing the right battery is also very important.
+Once you know how much electrical energy you are going to consume each day you can start thinking about ways of storing enough of it, because without storage you would only have power available during the day when the sun was shining.
+Luckily for us, long ago some bright spark invented the storage battery (actually French scientist Georges Leclanché in 1866) which allows us to do just that. the downside is that batteries add cost and complexity to any DIY solar power system, so choosing the right battery is also very important.

-Different videos on Youtube and websites on Google shows us that it is possible to make a diy battery with just a lemon, a single copper coin and a galvanised nail, but obviously one lemon wouldn’t produce enough power to light a single LED (but apparently 4 or more will).
-So to power your TV, lights and appliances around the home we need something a little more advanced such as the AGM UB121000-45978 12v 100Ah deep cycle battery below.
+Different videos on Youtube and websites on Google shows us that it is possible to make a diy battery with just a lemon, a single copper coin and a galvanised nail, but obviously one lemon wouldn’t produce enough power to light a single LED (but apparently 4 or more will!).
+So in order to have sufficient power for your TV, lights and appliances around the home, we need something a little more advanced such as the AGM UB121000-45978 12v 100Ah deep cycle battery.

 Modern solar kit batteries are available in a variety of shapes and sizes, ranging from just a few amp-hours (Ahr) to many thousands capable of supplying huge amounts of electrical power.
 Solar storage batteries are not the same as regular car type batteries which should not be used when designing a diy solar power system because these types of cranking batteries cannot be fully discharged and recharged continually without suffering from internal damage.
 However, they can still be charged using a photovoltaic panel.

 Solar storage batteries are considered to be deep cycle lead acid types with have much thicker internal plates that can withstand many deep discharging cycles, although you shouldn’t really deep cycle them very often.
 When used as part of an alternative energy systems, deep cycle batteries will have a reasonably long working life if maintained and looked after.